-Want to reduce your weekly food bill?
+Reduce your weekly food bill

 You need to make sure you are receiving all the funding available to you.
 If you are not already doing part-time work, one option may be to do so.
 It is vital not to do so much paid work that your academic work suffers, but one or two evenings or a Saturday may not be too much of a strain in the first year or two of your studies.
 You only need to earn £30 a week in term time to raise £1,000, which may be enough to sort out your difficulties.

 It is sometimes the case that you are facing hardship because of unusual or unforeseen circumstances such as losing a job, having to move suddenly or being burgled.
 You may also have exceptionally high accommodation or travel costs beyond your control.
 If you are in a situation like this you may be eligible for help from UWE Bristol.

 Finally, if you feel that your financial situation is beyond the above adjustments, check out dealing with debt.